pchemguy/ContactEditor/Data-Model.md

 #### DataRecordModel

 *Record* field wraps a Dictionary object, storing the current record as a "Field Name" &rightarrow; "Value" map. *ContactEditorPresenter* takes this model's data and populates *ContactEditorForm*.
 The  "Change" events of the controls in *ContactEditorForm* perform the reverse update.
-Additionally, a dirty flag is also included to indicated that the user made changes to the data.
+Additionally, a dirty flag is included to indicated that the user made changes to the data.

 #### DataTableModel